researcherben/structural-simulation-toolkit/sst_logging/Example00/README.md

 # Example project for Simplified SST Logging

-Shows showing logging with log levels defined by #define
+Shows logging with log levels defined by `#define`